 Consider Midnight in the Garden of Good and Evil: It’s a long title, but it’s so good.
 It suggests an epic battle between powerful archetypes, but it also offers the quiet, quaintly creepy image of a garden at night.
 The Light in Ruins does something similar.

 Character’s names.
 Often (but not always) titles that make use of character names have an element of mystery attached to them as well.
 The Curious Case of Benjamin Button; The Secret Life of Walter Mitty; The Picture of Dorian Gray; Harry Potter And The [Fill In The Blank Here].
 Books with character names can also be whimsical, such as: Where’d You Go, Bernadette?; Miss Pettigrew Lives For A Day; Are You There God?
 It’s Me, Margaret.

 Quirky titles.
 Some titles embody contrasts that make readers say, huh?
-And, of course, that leads them to read the back cover to find out what’s going on: Zen and the Art of Motorcycle Maintenance; One of our Thursdays is Missing; Pineapple Grenade; Do Androids Dream of Electric Sheep?
+And, of course, that leads them to read more to find out what’s going on: Zen and the Art of Motorcycle Maintenance; One of our Thursdays is Missing; Pineapple Grenade; Do Androids Dream of Electric Sheep?

 The one-word title.
 These titles tend to work best with really strong cover art.
 Here are a few one-word titles: Slammed; Affliction; Stranded, etc.

 Titles And Book Genre